 What to Consider When Choosing a Retirement Community

-The decision to move into a retirement community is a big step.
+The decision to move into a retirement community or independent living for seniors is a big step.
 You might be living at a senior home for a decade or more, making it a big part of your life.
 It’s important to choose a place that nurtures a calm, hopeful atmosphere for your next chapter.
 A place where you can grow and thrive.

-If you’re considering a move towards retirement community, there are a number of questions to consider before you search.
+If you’re considering a move towards a popular independent living community, there are a number of questions to consider before you search.
 The clearer you are on what you’re looking for, the more likely you are to find it.
 It’s important to know what you’ll be getting, and always best to plan ahead.

 We have compiled some information that may assist your quest for the perfect retirement community.
 Included is a list of questions to ask while visiting a retirement home, followed by ideas on how to prepare for an upcoming move.

 First thing’s first.
 Get out a piece of paper and start drafting a list of Wants and Needs.
 Begin to think about what you cannot live without, and list that under Needs, and think about what you’d enjoy having, and list that under Wants.

 Needs, for example, could be that you need to live in close proximity to your doctor, or your children.
 You might be without vehicle and have a need for transportation to be included in the retirement community.
 Some prefer a quiet atmosphere, others want to mingle and socialize.
 Spend some time considering what matters most to you in this part of your life.
 Some people also prefer a community or facility that has a resident medical assistant, nurses and other healthcare professionals.
 The clearer your needs and desires are before you begin searching, the easier it will be to find your dream retirement home.